ml31415/numpy-groupies/README.md

 * ``argmax`` - the index in `a` of the maximum value in each group.
 * ``argmin`` - the index in `a` of the minimum value in each group.

-The above functions also have a `nan-` form, for which `nan` values are dropped before the aggregation calculation is computed:
+The above functions also have a `nan-` form, which skip the `nan` values instead of propagating them to the result of the calculation:
 * `'nansum'`, `'nanprod'`, `'nanmean'`, `'nanvar'`, `'nanstd'`, `'nanmin'`, `'nanmax'`, `'nanfirst'`, `'nanlast'`, ``nanargmax``, ``nanargmin``

 The following functions are slightly different in that they always return boolean values.
 Their treatment of nans is also different from above: